-Those suggested to be susceptible are people who are known to have a lesser density of and increased elastin component of the fibrocartiliginous fibres, which make up the annulus of the intervertebral disc.
-Other factors that play a role are more environmental in nature – such as excessive abdominal fat, poor core stability, poor lower limb strength, nature of occupation (ie: heavy physical load versus light or no physical load).
+Those suggested to be susceptible are people who are known to have a lesser density of and increased elastin component of the fibrocartilaginous fibres, which make up the annulus of the intervertebral disc.
+Other factors that may play a role could be environmental – such as excess abdominal fat, poor core stability, poor lower limb strength, nature of occupation (ie: heavy physical load versus light or no physical load).

 Bulging Disc Symptoms

 A bulging disc injury is suspected when your back pain is aggravated by:

 Sciatica, leg pain, pins and needles, numbness or weakness are commonly associated with more severe disc pathologies.

 Altered bladder and bowel function can indicate a severe disc pathology, which should prompt immediate medical assessment.